 We have built up strong relationships with a wide range of top-rated UK insurers, ensuring we can always negotiate prices and policies on your behalf.
 Our experience within the insurance market guides these discussions, ensuring you receive the correct policy for you and your business.
 Whether you’re a builder, plumber, painter or kitchen fitter, we can find the right policy for you.

-Our highly-reputable team has over 50 years’ of experience between them, and can provide expert guidance and support when it comes to finding the right cover for you.
+Our highly-reputable team has over 50 years’ of experience between them, and can provide extensive research and transparent service when it comes to finding the right cover for you.
 We know not all decorators need product liability insurance.
 We know not all plumbers need to cover materials because some buy them as and when needed.
 We know that what you need is an insurance policy you can trust, and that’s exactly what you get when you take out a policy with The Insurance Octopus.

-In a single policy, our Tradesman Insurance could cover a variety of the following:
+In a single policy, our Tradesman Insurance through the Insurance Octopus could cover a variety of the following: